Share this post on:

 • Fours are sensitive to how others might perceive them and want to be seen as unique and original.

-• On the other hand, Sixes do not focus on the image others have of them as much.
+• On the other hand, Sixes does not focus on the image others have of them as much.

-• Fours want to stand out and be viewed as unique in the eyes of others, and Sixes identify more with the underdog and the “everyman/everywoman” archetype.
+• Fours wants to stand out and be viewed as unique in the eyes of others, and Sixes identifies more with the underdog and the “everyman/everywoman” archetype.

 • Fours live primarily from and in their emotions, while Sixes dwell more in their heads and are predominantly mental and analytical.

-• Sixes’ most regular emotional experiences involve Fear, doubt, and worry, while Fours more often feel emotions related to sadness and melancholy.
+• Sixes’ most regular emotional experiences involve Fear, doubt, and worry, while Fours more often feels emotions related to sadness and melancholy.

 • Sixes search for certainty and inevitably don’t find it or adhere to something specific out of a need for certainty.